Sergeyir/ProgressBar/README.md

 git clone https://github.com/Sergeyir/ProgressBar
 ```

-Run in the downloaded directory to compile all code
+Run in the downloaded directory to compile the code for progress bar

 ```sh
 make install